Love all things cowboys

 the open windows below.
 The Johnson County Courthouse Museum offers history of

-Johnson County and is open to the public 10 a.m. to 3 p.m., Monday through
+Johnson County and is open to the public from 10 a.m. to 3 p.m., Monday through

 Minor League Baseball